K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-Running it against our wav file, it seems that a ZIP was detected!!
-We clicked to open up the zip file ... and we got an error 🤷‍♂️ what ?
+Running it against our WAV file, it seems that a ZIP file was detected!!
+We attempted to open up the zip file ... and we got an error? 🤷‍♂️ What?

 <br>
 <p align="center">